SANTA CRUZ COUNTY

 Under general direction, the incumbent, plans, organizes, and manages the daily activities of the Communications Program in the Information Services Department.
 Responsibilities of the position include planning, installation, operation, maintenance, and repair of data voice and radio/microwave network, as well as the administration of the physical data network infrastructure in the County.
 Other duties may be assigned; and to do other work as required.

-This single-position class reports to the Information Services Division Manager and is responsible for managing the activities of the Communications Program.
+This single-position class reports to the Information Services Assistant Director and is responsible for managing the activities of the Communications Program.
 The incumbent supervises the day-to-day work through subordinate staff.
-This class is distinguished from the Information Services Division Manager in that the latter assists the Director with overseeing the overall coordinated services and functions of the Information Services Department and assumes full responsibility in the absence of the Director.
+This class is distinguished from the Information Services Assistant Director in that the latter assists the Director with overseeing the overall coordinated services and functions of the Information Services Department and assumes full responsibility in the absence of the Director.

-In conjunction with the Information Services Department Data Center Division Manager, plans, designs, budgets and coordinates the county’s communication system including complex technical equipment and various electronic networks; ensures that telecommunications services and equipment is operating in conformance with the Department’s standards and policies; monitors reports of degraded service and takes steps to restore the affected systems; assists county departments and other agencies in developing medium and long range telecommunications and data network plans; monitors and takes appropriate action as necessary to ensure that the communication systems, terminal adapter units, modems, automated attendants, key systems, multiplexers, routers, switches, interactive voice response, radio, microwave and data systems, video, television and other related data transmission systems all are running in conformance with County department needs and vendor operating standards; administers and coordinates requests for communications services, vendor contracts, cost versus benefit analysis, new construction; meets with architects, engineers and other specialists to coordinate communication projects and resolve problems as they arise; and perform related duties as assigned.
+In conjunction with the Information Services Assistant Director, plans, designs, budgets and coordinates the Countyls communication system including complex technical equipment and various electronic networks; ensures that telecommunications services and equipment is operating in conformance with the Departmentls standards and policies; monitors reports of degraded service and takes steps to restore the affected systems; assists County departments and other agencies in developing medium and long range telecommunications and data network plans; monitors and takes appropriate action as necessary to ensure that the communication systems, terminal adapter units, modems, automated attendants, key systems, multiplexers, routers, switches, interactive voice response, radio, microwave and data systems, video, television and other related data transmission systems all are running in conformance with County department needs and vendor operating standards; administers and coordinates requests for communications services, vendor contracts, cost versus benefit analysis, new construction; meets with architects, engineers and other specialists to coordinate communication projects and resolve problems as they arise; and perform related duties as assigned.

 Thorough knowledge of: